 The result DNB radiance values were saved into a new raster, the raster was subsequently reprojected to NAD83 10TM Forest coordinate system.

-The spatial resolution of the reprojected raster file is 250m (GSD).
-The final raster file is part of HFIeOSM2018 ESRI geodatabase - "SVDNB_npp_201802_201803_vcmslcfg_v10_OSA_10TMf".
+The spatial resolution of the reprojected raster file is 269.431m (Horizontal) and 463.434m (Vertical).

 Raster values (DNB radiance) were assigned to human footprint features by using "Zonal statistics" algorithm in QGIS software suite.
 This algorithm calculates statistics of a raster layer for each feature of an overlapping polygon vector layer.
-Mean value of DNB radiance was assign to [VIIRS_DNB_mean] attribute of particular human footprint feature.
+Mean value of DNB radiance was assign to [DNB_VIIRS_mean] attribute of particular human footprint feature.